statespace-tech/toolfront/docs/index.md

 ---

 ToolFront is a declarative framework for building modular AI applications in Markdown.
-Write tools and instructions in `.md` files, run the project, and get a live AI application.
+Write tools and instructions in `.md` files, and get a live AI application.

 ## Simple Example